 ITALIAN (21 credits)

 7 graduate courses in Italian.
-One course may be in another Romance Language.
+One of these seven may be substituted by a 500- or 600-level course taught in another Romance language.

 TOTAL: 47 CREDITS